-For the second season running Arsenal are flying high at the summit of the Premier League, and with Declan Rice and Bukayo Saka in sublime form, unsurprisingly the Gunners are being widely tipped in the Premier League winner betting odds to go all the way this time.
+Arsenal have been the nearly men of the last few Premier League seasons.
+With Declan Rice and Bukayo Saka in sublime form, unsurprisingly the Gunners are being among the favourites in Premier League winner betting odds in 2024-25.

 Should they do so, the North London giants will have to fend off an always formidable Manchester City and a resurgent Liverpool, and furthermore they have their own history to contend with.

-It has now been two decades since Arsenal last secured a league crown and if 19 seasons of missing out on the major prize weighs heavy on them, there is also the small matter of having very big boots to fill.
+It has now been over two decades since Arsenal last secured a league crown and if 20 seasons of missing out on the major prize weighs heavy on them, there is also the small matter of having very big boots to fill.

 That’s because the last lot were invincible.